amirhoseinarjmand/pizzaShop/README.md

 ### `npm start`

-3- Then enter this command:
+3- Now, without closing the CMD window, go to the root address of the project and open a new CMD.
+Then enter the following command again.:

 ### `npm start`